gnugat/knowledge/ubuntu/02-last-php.md

 # Installing last PHP 5.3 on Ubuntu 12.04

+**WARNING**: [Dotdeb](http://www.dotdeb.org/about/) was created to fix slow release system of Debian.
+So, you could have many issue with dependencies by using dotdeb on Ubuntu.

 This article describes how to get the last PHP 5.3 version on Ubuntu 12.04, using [Dotdeb instructions](http://www.dotdeb.org/instructions/).